 You DO NOT have all the details to carry on so have to backtrack to find where the information came from before you move on.

 You may want to ask for assistance from someone.
 If you don’t have any citations then that person will also have to backtrack as well.
-This will of course cause a delay in the fact finding process.

-Fill In Gaps With Mistakes
+6. Fill In Gaps With Mistakes

 There will undoubtedly be times when there will be holes in your research.
 Parts of the puzzle that need to be filled, but the correct piece needs to be used.

-At times during your research you will come across brick walls, times when you can’t seem to get the information that you are looking for.
-You therefore DO NOT want to make assumptions and put in data that you think to be correct.
+You, therefore, DO NOT want to make assumptions and put in data that you think to be correct.
 This will only compound errors later down the road.

 BE SURE what you put in is correct!

-As I have mentioned before there is nothing more fulfilling than created something so wonderful like your family history but also that it is correct.
+As I have mentioned before there is nothing more fulfilling than creating something so wonderful like your family history but also that it is correct.
 Sure you can put together a family tree and people can be impressed by it.

-So as I have explained there are a number of mistakes or pitfalls that you can fall into when you start researching your family tree.
+So, as I have explained there are several mistakes or pitfalls that you can fall into when you start researching your family tree.
 It is important to be aware of these as they can not only waste your time but also money.